Template iterations of quadratic maps and hybrid Mandelbrot sets: The quadratic family and template iterations

-One may consider each template ${\bf s} \in \{ 0,1 \}^\infty$ as corresponding to the binary expansion of a number $a_{\bf s} \in [0,1]$.
-Then a fixed-map Mandelbrot set ${\cal M}_{\bf c_0,c_1} $ can be viewed as the subset of all $a_{\bf s} \in [0,1]$ for which the template orbit $o_{\bf s}(0)$ under $(c_0,c_1)$ is bounded.
-We can then define a mixed, or \emph{hybrid} Mandelbrot set, potentially related to phenomena of averaging out chaos, as described by Sumi in the context of non-autonomous iterations on polynomial semigroups~\cite{sumi2010random}.
+One can then view the ``graph'' of each $b_{c_0}$ as a mixed, \emph{hybrid} Mandelbrot set, potentially related to phenomena of averaging out chaos, as described by Sumi in the context of non-autonomous iterations on polynomial semigroups~\cite{sumi2010random}.

 \begin{defn} Fix $c_0 \in \mathbb{C}$.
 The corresponding \textbf{hybrid Mandelbrot set} is defined as: